-- o Before signage is manufactured, the design will need to be approved by WHC and ECCC. - Draft sign designs are to be submitted to WHC as early in the program year as possible but no later than MILESTONE 1, September 4th, 2024. - Property-based Program recognition signage will include the Government of Canada logo.
+- Before signage is manufactured, the design will need to be approved by WHC and ECCC. - Draft sign designs are to be submitted to WHC as early in the program year as possible but no later than MILESTONE 1, September 15th, 2025. - Property-based Program recognition signage will include the Government of Canada logo.